 The egg toast sandwich that accompanies the dish helped to give the dish some substance.

 Finally we get to the main part of the journey Evening: Are you ready for dinner?
 I mean, it was a bloody good question when you’ve already eaten 10 courses!
 The vegetarian evening meal began with a starter which could have been mistaken for a piece of pork.
-I had to do a double take when it was placed in front of me.
+I did a double take when it was placed in front of me.

 In fact it was the most succulent and flavoursome king oyster mushroom I have ever tasted.
 The texture was so dense and meaty, I wiped the plate clean along with the Heston style piccalilli!